tortis-dev/iam/Readme.md

 ### Resource

-A resource is something you to protect that is to be acessed by clients/applications.
+A resource is something you to protect that is to be accessed by clients/applications.
 This is usually an API (e.g. microservice), but could also be a database, message queue, etc.

 ### Scope